-Check out Lavender’s April It’s A Birb Thing column to see how Cheeks decorates her mom’s new shirt.
+Head on over to Lavender’s August ’21 It’s A Birb Thing to see how Cheeks deals with her potential new friend.

 How could anybirdie be illegal anywhere in the US – or for that matter anywhere in the world?
 Well, it seems the Moncks Parakeet (a.k.a.
 Quaker) holds that particular moniker in several US states as well as being deemed a nuisance in countries such as Spain.

 Sherri’s August edition of Feathered Frenzy offers a detailed overview of why the Quaker has gained a poor reputation among some regulators, and why some of the negative hype is unfair.

 Alexa has really stirred the conspiracy pot this time, and Morty is getting concerned that feathers will start flying in protest.

 In Morty’s latest column we find him wondering what’s real, what’s a government plot, and what the local shrews may be planning… Head over to the August ’21 edition of Beneath the Cage Grate and help Morty sort out this conspiracy.